FACULTY

 Clinical Pharmacist

 Andrew trained at The Ohio State University and subsequently completed a residency in Community Care Pharmacy Practice.
 Prior to joining our DHFM family, he was a Clinical Pharmacist at PrimaryOne Health.
-His clinical interests include diabetes, student educations, and caring for the underserved.
+His clinical interests include diabetes, student education, and caring for the underserved.
 His personal hobbies include cooking, traveling, and spending time with family and friends.

 Tejal Patel, DO (she/her):